n1tehawk/papertiger/Readme.txt

 Paper Tiger
 ===========
 Scanning, text recognition and archiving of paper documents... with GUI clients but from the command line if necessary

 The Paper Tiger code has a liberal MIT license.
 It uses various other open-source programs.

 Functionality
 =============
-Planned architecture/functionality:
+Architecture/functionality:
 - scanning documents using sane into TIFF documents
 - OCR/text recognition using Tesseract
 - storage of documents as PDF file (image file+OCR text) e.g. on a Samba share
 - index of documents+notes+full text in Firebird database
-- GUI viewer/scanner controls written in Lazarus+FreePascal
-- server component written in FreePascal, so no X Windows required
+- server component written in FreePascal, so no X Windows required.
+- command line control on server
+- CGI REST server component
+- GUI viewer/scanner controls written in Lazarus+FreePascal; communicates using REST

 Further possible refinements:
 - support for other databases (sqlite, PostgreSQL, MS SQL Server)